What is Visceral Manipulation?

 Is Visceral Manipulation uncomfortable or painful?

-Visceral Manipulation requires extremely specific knowledge of anatomy and skilled hands to differentiate tissues.
-The work done should be gentle, as the tissues are taken into ease to approximate the system and promote relaxation and release of tissues.
-So, no it should not be painful.
+Visceral Manipulation can feel intense due to its specificity but should not be painful.
+My training includes extremely specific knowledge of anatomy and I have trained my hands to differentiate between different tissues.
+The work is gentle but powerful, as the tissues are taken into ease to approximate the system and promote relaxation and release of tissues.

 For further information on Visceral Manipulation, please visit www.barralinstitute.com